Understanding possible side effects of QINLOCK

 - protruding neck veins

 - Risk of wound healing problems.
-Wounds may not heal well during treatment with Qinlock.
-Tell your healthcare provider if you plan to have any surgery before or during treatment with Qinlock.
-Your healthcare provider should tell you when to stop taking Qinlock before a planned surgery and when you may start taking Qinlock again after surgery
+Wounds may not heal well during treatment with QINLOCK.
+Tell your healthcare provider if you plan to have any surgery before or during treatment with QINLOCK.
+Your healthcare provider should tell you when to stop taking QINLOCK before a planned surgery and when you may start taking QINLOCK again after surgery.

 - Hair thinning or hair loss